exAspArk/awesome-chatops/README.md

 # Awesome ChatOps [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A collection of awesome chatbots.
+A collection of awesome bots for ChatOps.

+ChatOps is a collaboration model that helps to connect people, process, tools, and automation into a transparent workflow (conversation-driven development).

 If you want to contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md).